Understanding Carve-In and Carve-Out Adjustments

 When Do Carve Adjustments Occur?

-A common misconception is that carve adjustments happen only at contract completion.
-In reality, they are:
+A common misconception is that carve adjustments occur only at contract completion.

 • Calculated continuously

-• Re-evaluated every accounting period
+• Re-evaluated each accounting period

 • Updated whenever billing, allocation, or satisfaction changes